rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

   - The _construction_ of the error is far away from where it is _emitted_, a problem similar to the one we faced with the `grep` approach.
     In some cases, we buffer multiple errors in order to emit them in order.
-- Invoking `rustc` with the nightly-only flag `-Z track-diagnostics` will print error creation locations alongside the error.
+- Invoking `rustc` with `-Z track-diagnostics` will print error creation locations alongside the error.

 The regular development practices apply: judicious use of `debug!()` statements